Responsibility for health and safety

 Spillages: Defunct with effect from November 2010.
 A special mercury spillage kit is kept in surgery 1.
 Dr Giddy and Mr Phillips are familiar with it and its use.
 Surfaces where any spillages may occur in the surgeries are impermeable and smooth – in particular the amalgamator machine sits in a foil-lined tray to assist in the detection and removal of any spillages.
 We have minimised the risk of spillages by switching from a traditional mercury/amalgam mixing system (which involves handling free liquid mercury) to an encapsulated amalgam system.
 The amalgamator machine is checked every 6 months for signs of internal and external mercury contamination (refer to Testing/Maintenance/Audit Schedule in Hygeia Document Database).

 Ventilation: Defunct in relation to mercury, but still relevant for general health/infection control reasons.
 Both surgeries were fitted with an automatic ventilation system in 2000.
 This operates whenever the lights are switched on.
 The system complies with BDA recommendations on ventilation.
 The system is tested annually weekly to ensure that it is working correctly (refer to Testing, Maintenance, Audit & Compliance Schedule in Reception Document Database).
+There is also a fresh air inlet in each surgery above the autoclave so that the flow of air moves from clean to dirty and not vice-versa.

 Monitoring: Defunct with effect from November 2010.
 All clinical staff are monitored for evidence of excessive occupational exposure to mercury.
 Urine samples are sent to the UK Mercury Screening Service once a year.
 A level of <10µmols Hg/mol Creatinine is acceptable (refer to Testing/Maintenance/Audit Schedule in Hygeia Document Database).